worldbestmrsam/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME
 Hello!
-I'm Samuel Orija 🤓, a detail-oriented data analyst, educator, content creator and consultant with a passion for utilizing design thinking to develop client-centric solutions in form of reports, dashboards, and presentations, turning data into actionable insights  to help businesses solve challenges and unlock growth.
+I'm Samuel Orija 🤓, a result-driven Data Analyst with a strong background in transforming complex datasets into actionable business insights.
+Adept at leveraging SQL, Python, Power BI, and Excel to analyze trends, optimize operations, and drive strategic decision-making.
+Passionate about data storytelling, problem-solving and improving business performance.
 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS

 *As the Chief Analyst of thebestmrsam_analytics, I provide consulting and training services for businesses and mentor aspiring analysts.*

-- ✅ **Data Cleaning And Transformation**
+- ✅ **Data Analysis & Visualization:**
-  I ensure data quality by standardizing data formats and optimizing processes that drive business growth.
+  Proficient in Power BI, Tableau, Excel, Matplotlib, Seaborn to optimize processes that drive business growth.
-- ✅ **Data Wrangling And Data Visualization**
+- ✅ **Programming & Querying:**
-  I transform and prepare raw data into a format that is suitable for analysis and visualization.
+  SQL, Python for data wrangling and data visualization
-- ✅ **Data Analytics Coach**
+- ✅ **Business Intelligence & Data Modeling**
-  I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
+- ✅ **Statistical Analysis & Reporting:**
-- ✅ **Data Storytelling And Inspirational Writing**
+  A/B Testing and Predictive Analytics
-  Present reports of analysis in manners in which a technical and non-technical stakeholders can understand, and ensure that the business needs is adressed.
+  ✅ **Data Analytics Coach, Content Creator, Consultant** I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-- ✅ **SQL, Excel, Power BI, Python, Tableau**
+- ✅ **Communication, Collaboration, Data Storytelling and Writing**

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS